Full-scale personalization: A Fjällräven case study

 Adding personalized PDP recommendations to maximize product discoverability

 To improve product discovery and increase time on site and pages viewed, Fjallraven wanted to display similar items on product pages targeted to a user’s preferences.
 When Fjallraven deployed this tactic, the company was looking to increase unit CTR so that users would view more products and become better acquainted with offerings that might be of interest to them.
 Specifically, the company wanted to entice users who came to Fjallraven for one specific product (such as the iconic Kanken backpack) to discover the brand’s other product lines.

 Product page recommendations with similar items led to amazing results.
 In addition, successful product page recommendations also boosted the quantity of products in each order and average order value.

-Digital personalization at scale is increasingly being recognized as marketing’s holy grail.
-Customers expect personalized experiences across channels and eCommerce leaders have cited personalization as their top priority and investment area.
+Omnichannel retailing at scale is increasingly being recognized as marketing’s holy grail.
+Customers expect personalized experiences across touchpoints and eCommerce leaders have cited personalization as their top priority and investment area.
 Outdoor gear and equipment retailer Fjällräven was able to increase revenue and sales by deploying personalization, product recommendations, personalized messaging, and social proof.

 Discover over a hundred real website personalization examples from around the world to kickstart ideation